brunocopatti/useless-champions/README.md

 ## How to use

+1. Optionally set a virtual environment `python -m venv .venv` and activate it
-1. Install the dependencies by running `pip install -r requirements.txt`
+2. Install the dependencies by running `pip install -r requirements.txt`
-2. Log in League of Legends
+3. Log in League of Legends
-3. Run `python main.py` to disenchant all useless champions, and also upgrade upgradeable champions
+4. Run `python main.py` to disenchant all useless champions, and also upgrade upgradeable champions

 ## Options